easedroid/BannerView/README.md

-    -To use this library you need add these in your project level build.gradle file allprojects {
+To use this library you need add these in your project level build.gradle file

+    -
+    allprojects {
      		repositories {
      			...